 I will be the first person to admit that when I first arrived to the Army World Class Athlete Program that I didn't have the credentials to be considered.

 Who was I, being a 2.43 marathoner and 51.51 10-miler, to be entering a unit where you needed at the very least, a 2.22.00 marathon time?

 All courses of action are risky, so prudence is not in avoidance danger (it's impossible), but calculating risk and acting decisively.
 Make mistakes of ambition and not mistakes of sloth.
 Develop the strength to do bold things, not the strength to suffer – Niccolo Machiavelli, The Prince

 It was extremely humbling and I knew I had to work harder than anyone thought I was capable of working to earn a time like that.
 What I had and what I stress to you in this post, is someone, a group of people perhaps, who gave me a chance.

 So what are you struggling with today?
 Is there something I can help you out with in your running that someone else hasn't given you?
 What is an opportunity I can assist you with to turn your running around?

 I am struggling with the fact that I will not be able to race this entire year due to military responsibilities.
 It is hard.
-I want to run a marathon in 2.15.00 and have to wait until 2013 to do it but having a goal to look forward to will always get you through the tough times.

 Keep your goals in the back of your mind at all times and know this, people do care!